 What is a medical device?

-A medical device is an instrument, apparatus, in vitro diagnostic, software or other article or substance that is intended or advertised for medical use, and that does not achieve its principal action by means of a medicinal product.
-Examples: Blood pressure monitor, ultrasound scanner, hip implant, scalpel, cardiac pacemaker, HIV test, surgical gloves, stent, wound sutures, bone saws.
+Medical devices are instruments, apparatus, devices, in vitro diagnostics, software, implants, reagents, materials or other articles or substances that are intended or advertised for medical use, and that do not achieve their principal action by means of a medicinal product.
+Examples: blood pressure monitor, ultrasound scanner, hip implant, scalpel, cardiac pacemaker, HIV test, surgical gloves, stent, surgical suture material and bone saws.

 Do the legal regulations governing medicinal products also apply to (nano-) medical devices?

 Medicinal products and medical devices are therapeutic products.
 The procedures for dealing with therapeutic products are set out in the Federal Act on Medicinal Products and Medical Devices (Therapeutic Products Act, TPA).
-The specific legal provisions relating to medical devices are contained in the Medical Devices Ordinance, MedDO.
-In contrast to the situation for medicinal products, Switzerland has adopted EU legislation for medical devices in an autonomous conformation.
-This authorises Swiss medical devices manufacturers or retailers to market CE-marked, conforming devices anywhere in the EU in accordance with the principle of the free movement of goods.
-Reverse arrangements apply to manufacturers in the EU.
+The specific legal provisions relating to medical devices are contained in the Medical Devices Ordinance (MedDO) and in the Ordinance on Clinical Trials with Medical Devices (ClinO-MD).
+In contrast to the

 Regardless of whether the medical device contains nanomaterials or was manufactured/treated using nanotechnology, it must comply with the Therapeutic Products Act and the Medical Devices Ordinance.
 Classic medical devices are subdivided into four risk classes depending on their hazard potential during use: I (low risk), IIa and IIb (medium risk) and III (high risk).
-The risks for nano-medical devices are (provisionally) classed according to the existing risk classification.
-A detailed Guide to the regulation of medical devices can be found at:
+Medical devices containing or consisting of nanomaterials are assigned to risk classes IIa, IIb or III with increasing potential for exposure in the body.
+Further information on medical device regulation can be found on the Swissmedic website: